hack-rpi/HackRPI-DiscordBot2023/README.md

 We're thrilled to see the HackRPI community grow each year and are always on the lookout for fresh ideas and perspectives.
 Whether you're a seasoned developer, a design enthusiast, or someone who's just passionate about hackathons, there's a place for you here!

+## 🤖 Our Purpose
+The HackRPI Organizing Team, founded in 2014, has run RPI’s annual hackathon for the past 10 years.
+Running a large-scale hackathon such as this comes with many responsibilities, one of which is to create hackathon tools and manage the event discord.
+While the Technology team within the club has done a great job at this, scaling up for the 10th annual hackathon requires a large amount of work.
+This project aims to help the HackRPI Technology team by developing a discord bot to manage our event server and hackathon tools to be used throughout the event.

 ## 🖐 How Can You Contribute?

 1. **Bug Fixes:** Spot an issue?
 Feel free to submit a pull request.